LearnFractal/FractalPlatform/FractalPlatform.Examples/Applications/BTCRate/README.md

 ## Functionality

-Application calls coindesk.com free REST api to get actual BTC rate and show web form with USD and EUR actual currencies
+Application shows web form based on REST api call.
+In current case application shows BTC price in USD/EUR currencies from Coindesk.com market.

 ## How it implemented